babyGPT (version 1.1.3, 2025-September-16)

 include www.nyt.com, www.wsj.com, www.bbc.com, etc.] For obvious reasons, if the

-list of the URLs you provide ArticleGatherer consists of mostly such websites, the
+list of the URLs you provide ArticleGatherer consists of mostly such websites,

-small to be any fun.
+too small to be of any use.

 ArticleDataset: